 Guided by the Aristotle motto of “We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit” the Trusts Diamond Standards are the values which underpin everything.

-For ourselves, each other and our communities.
+To be kind to ourselves, each other and our communities.

 They were developed by the children, staff, Trustees, Members and communities across the Trust and they celebrate individuals, groups and organisations demonstrating and living these values.
 Celebrated termly in each academy, with an annual awards ceremony designed to champion all of the diamonds collectively – our values are demonstrated, lived and seen regularly.
 They also recognise that with the right environment, time and support everyone can be brilliant!